-WAN connectivity to data center is becoming more important than ever as most of services are moving to the cloud.
-For security, usually Internet firewalls are good enough to keep the major security threads away, but how about the unintended harms of downtime?
-Reliability is key when it comes to web services and SAAS type applications.
-Legacy load-balancing router or link load-balancing was usually implemented to have a primitive level of reliability.
-However with the invention of Broadband Bonding, which in essence can be described as the next generation load balancing, the reliability can be pushed to the level of application continuity.
+WAN connectivity to data centers is becoming more important than ever as many services are moving to the cloud.
+For security, usually Internet firewalls are good enough to keep the major security threats away, but how about the unintended harms of downtime?
+Reliability is key when it comes to web services and SaaS type applications.
+Legacy load-balancing routers or link load-balancing was usually implemented to have a primitive level of reliability.
+However, with the invention of Broadband Bonding, which in essence can be described as the next generation load balancing, the reliability can be pushed to the level of application continuity.

 Here is an excerpt from my guest post at Data Center Post:

-When used as a WAN connectivity to data center, Broadband Bonding solves a key pain point for enterprises that need to connect various branch offices for VPN, cloud or virtualized computing services.
-Currently, most branch offices still rely on notoriously slow T-1 lines as connectivity to data center.
-Although reliable, legacy T-1 cannot handle the deluge of real-time traffic and SaaS services that are now commonplace in businesses.
+When used as a WAN connectivity to a data center, Broadband Bonding solves a key pain point for enterprises that need to connect various branch offices for VPN, cloud or virtualized computing services.
+Currently, most branch offices still rely on notoriously slow T1 lines as connectivity to data centers.
+Although reliable, legacy T1 cannot handle the deluge of real-time traffic and SaaS services that are now commonplace in businesses.

-Once implemented, Broadband Bonding enables speedy connections between the office and the data center; it’s a high-availability service that allows faster file transfers, low-latency transport with advanced quality of service capabilities.
+Once implemented, broadband bonding enables speedy connections between the office and the data center; it’s a high-availability service that allows faster file transfers and, low-latency transport with advanced quality of service capabilities.
 It works by intelligently and dynamically managing any number of different broadband providers as a single pipe of connectivity.
 Older attempts at bonding multiple access lines together failed because solutions were not able to account for lines that functioned at varying performance levels, but new networking techniques such as Virtual Leased Line that is based on Network Calculus have solved this issue…

 You can read the full article here.